SaurabhMulay999/salesforce-interview-questions/Readme.md

 Web server flow is quite secure.
 Web server auth flow provide the acces token and refresh token.

 **Scneario:**
 A web app want to authenticate and authorise inbound in the salesforce.
-The web ap support both openID connect (Authentication protocol) and Oauth 2.0.
+The web app support both openID connect (Authentication protocol) and Oauth 2.0.